London Eye to take rare backwards spin to mark the end of British Summer Time | ITV News

-London Eye to take rare backwards spin to mark the end of British Summer Time
+London Eye to spin backwards for the second time ever marking the end of British Summer Time

 The London Eye will mark the end of British Summer Time and the clocks turning back by taking a rare backwards spin.